maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 #### Get
 Retrieves the data held by the Structured Data.
 When a Structured Data is retrieved, the header will contain a `sd-version` field with a value.

-This `sd-version` value when passed while updating a Structured Data, if the user tries to update an older version of the Structured Data a 409 (Conflict) HTTP Status Code will be returned.
+If the user tries to update an older version of the Structured Data, based on the `sd-version` value passed while updating can be used to validate the version and a 409 (Conflict) HTTP Status Code will be returned.

 In the case of the versioned Structured Data, the `sd-version` will be a base64 string representing the version id.
 For the Unversioned Structured Data the `sd-version` will be u64 number which will refer to the [version field in the Structured Data](https://github.com/maidsafe/rfcs/blob/master/implemented/0000-Unified-structured-data/0000-Unified-structured-data.md#structureddata)